fggp/gmask/README.md

 The gmask program reflects exactly Cmask features.
 It has a parser that recognizes the grammar written by Andre: http://www2.ak.tu-berlin.de/~abartetzki/CMaskMan/CMask-Reference.htm

 When the program is called on a parameter file respecting Cmask language, it will output a Csound sco file on standard out.
 One can also write the attribute bin="gmask" in a CsScore tag of a csd file to get the score generated on the fly while playing the csd file with Csound.
-See the examples directory in the gmask/gmask directory.
+See the examples directory in the gmask directory.